False pregnancy in dogs is a serious condition. Find out the signs and symptoms of dog phantom pregnancies, how long they last, and how to help.

 False Pregnancy vs Real Pregnancy

-Removing your dog’s water overnight may help preserve her fluid reserves.
+Some vets suggest that milk production can be reduced by removing her water overnight to limit her fluid intake.
 However, it’s best to do so only under the instruction of a vet.

 What Your Vet Can Do

 The study by Root et Al found that, on average, 52% of cases of phantom pregnancy in dogs seen by vets were not treated.

 The current treatment of choice, used by vets far more than any other, is Cabergoline.
 This medication reduces prolactin and stops milk production.
 It is long-lasting and has very few side effects.

 It is usually given for 5-10 days but the length of the treatment varies from dog to dog.

 In the past pseudopregnancies were often treated with hormones, including estrogens, progestrogens and androgens.
 But, their benefits generally outweigh their many side effects.
 For example, progestins can actually cause pyometra.

 Your dog’s vet might also prescribe mild sedatives to reduce anxiety or aggression.
 Sometimes diuretics are given to both reduce milk production and relieve fluid retention.